A Notion of Uniqueness for the Adversarial Bayes Classifier

 \section{Conclusion}

 We defined a new notion of uniqueness for the adversarial Bayes classifier, which we call \emph{uniqueness up to degeneracy}.
-This concept generalizes uniqueness for the Bayes classifier.
 The concept of uniqueness up to degeneracy produces a method for calculating the adversarial Bayes classifier for a reasonable family of distributions in one dimension, and assists in understanding their regularity properties.
 We hope that the theoretical insights in this paper will assist in the development of algorithms for robust learning.